morganmueller/Internet-Geographies/README.md

 | [WEEK 16](weeks/week_16.md) | May 09 & 11  | **Last Week of Classes**  | **TBD**|
 | [WEEK 17](weeks/week_17.md) | May 16  | **FINAL PROJECTS/PAPERS DUE** |  None |

-## Assignments
+## PROJECTS

 The course is structured around **three technical projects**,  a few **small assignements**, and a  **final paper or project**.
 Each project is described in detail in the linked project brief pages.

 Each project must be accompanied with a write-up detailing methodologies, resources utilized (can include technologies used, code pulled from elsewhere online, and anything that inspired you), setbacks, and documentation throughout the course of the project.
 This write-up is for me to get a sense of what the goal of the project was and to see what challenges you overcame while creating it.
 Feel free to use whatever tool you are most comfortable with for the write-up.
 For instance if you have a website and want to create a blog for each project that's great!
 You can also submit a word doc or PDF if you prefer.
+On days that projects are due we will plan on spending the first 30-45 minutes of class presenting projects and giving constructive group feedback on them.

 | ASSIGNMENT  |  DUE DATE  | TITLE |
 | :----         |  ----  | ---- |